developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/guide/about/index.md

 * Microsoft Visual Studio 2019
 * Android 9.x Pie

-#### Support ends:
+#### Support terminated:
 * Android 7.x Nougat

 To target Zebra devices running Android 7.x Nougat, please use [EMDK for Xamarin 4.0](/emdk-for-xamarin/4-0/guide/about).

 #### Deprecations:
-Support for Unique Device Identification (UDI) standard barcodes such as GS1, HIBCC and ICCBBA in Barcode APIs has been deprecated; support will be terminated in Android 10 Q.
+Support for Unique Device Identification (UDI) standard barcodes such as GS1, HIBCC and ICCBBA in Barcode APIs has been deprecated; **support will be terminated in Android 10 Q**.

 -----